Rocky Mountain National Park Wedding & Elopement Guide for 2026

 Moraine Park Amphitheater is the only wedding site in Rocky Mountain National Park that allows dogs (and they must be on a leash!).
 While dogs are technically allowed in the park, Rocky Mountain National Park has strict rules on where your pets are permitted.
 In most cases, dogs are restricted to stay in your vehicle and in the parking lot.
 If you are hoping to include your dog(s) in your ceremony, this may not be the place for you!

 Rocky Mountain National Park is located right by the popular but quaint town of Estes Park.
-Estes Park is the closest place to stay on the east side of the park, and offers a myriad of lodging options.
+Estes Park is the closest place to stay on the east side of the park, and offers a variety of cabins, hotels, and rental homes.
+Lodging guide below!

-Top Ceremony Sites for Your Micro-Wedding in Rocky Mountain National Park
+Top Wedding Ceremony Sites in Rocky Mountain National Park

 Each of the ceremony sites in RMNP offers something unique, whether it's the lakes, views of the rocky mountains, being nestled in a forested area, or a picturesque meadow.
 Please note that all locations have different guest occupancy and they may vary by season.